isaacnmm/pestpolicy-hugo2XX/content/posts/what-do-chameleon-colors-mean/index.md

 layout: post
 ---

 Chameleons are famous for changing colors.
-Acoat of many colors is a story about a little girl who had a coat that was not just one [color](https://pestpolicy.com/paint-colors-to-brighten-a-dark-room/).
-She takes it to church with her and everyone admires the colors.
+Acoat of many colors is a story about a little girl who had a coat that was not just one [color](https://pestpolicy.com/paint-colors-to-brighten-a-dark-room/).She takes it to church with her and everyone admires the colors.

 That's a chameleon!
 Just like peacocks, a chameleon will change color depending on its mood changes, temperature, or body language.